 A few fast solutions you can try including:

 Let me explain a few other tools in more detail.
-Experiment with these techniques and see what works best for you, and when they are most supportive.
+Experiment with these holistic approaches to trauma healing and see what works best for you, and when they are most supportive.
 If you are not getting the relief you need, please reach out to a professional for more support.

-Breath slowly and deeply in through your nose and out through your mouth during these exercises.
+Breathe slowly and deeply in through your nose and out through your mouth during these exercises.
+Including mindful breathing for stress relief will make the exercises more effective.
 This will increase your general energy level, balance your energy, help you feel better quickly and create positive energy patterns.

 1 - Three Thumps

-Tap these three areas as directed to calm and connect your body.
+Tap these three acupressure areas as directed to calm and connect your body.

 a) K-27: Locate your collar bone points with both hands, move inward toward a U-shaped bone (where a man knots his tie), move the fingers to the bottom of U, then outward (left and right) about an inch.
 You will find a sensitive spot.
 Briskly tap or massage these two spots for 10-12 seconds.